zibdie/IPDisplayerAPI/README.md

 ## Backstory

 This project came into fruition when one of the services I use to check IP addresses went bad due to an expired SSL certificate.
-Instead of waiting for the service provider to redeploy a valid certificate, I decided it would be a good time to write my own.
+Instead of waiting for the service provider to redeploy a valid certificate, I decided it would be a good time to write my own service that can do the same.

 The purpose of this API is to simply see the IP address of the incoming user.
-While this alone is not special, the benefit of this API was that CORS was enabled.
-Since the script allows cross-origin requests, it allowed me to deploy JavaScript scripts that can fetch a users IP address and do whatever they want.
-This is very useful when your current hosting provider (like Netlify) either does not allow this or makes it difficult to easily.
+While this alone is not special, the benefit of this API is that CORS is enabled.
+CORS rules tell the browser how a script on one website can (or even if) interact with another website.
+These rules are put in place so malicious scripts on a dodgy website cannot interact with other websites such as your social media profiles or banking accounts.
+However, this means a website must explicitly state how it can be interacted with outside its domain.
+Since the script allows cross-origin requests, it allows me to deploy JavaScript scripts that can fetch a users IP address if one of my websites is hosted on a server that does not allow you to modify the backend (for example, on static hosting pages like Netlify or Github Pages)

 ## Deployment